andrewsleigh/plotter/README.md

-### Mechanical parts
+### Mechanical parts and materials

 I'm using [62oz Nema 17 stepper motors](https://ooznest.co.uk/product/nema17-stepper-motors/) from Ooznest (UK) and a standard SG90 micro servo to lift/drop the pen.
+The rods are 8 mm and 10 mm steel linear rods, also from Ooznest, the pen lifter rods are cut from kite poles, and the cable supports are cut by hand from polypropylene sheet.
+3D parts are all printed in PLA.

+### Improvements

+I've got some ideas about improving on his design, mostly to increase rigidity.
+First on the list is to experiment with a v-slot and gantry assembly for the x-axis.
+Although I'm quite happy with the product design on this version, I'd still like to make it more well-integrated; perhaps find a way to get the motors out of sight.